What’s the highest credit score possible?

 But do you need a perfect credit score?
 Not necessarily.
 According to research by credit bureau Experian®, a score above 760 could qualify you for the best interest rates.

-- An 850 credit score is considered the highest score according to the most common FICO and VantageScore credit models.
+- Generally speaking, the highest credit score possible is 850, according to the most common FICO and VantageScore credit models.

 - There are several factors that go into determining a credit score, such as payment history, amounts owed, length of credit history, credit inquiries and credit mix.

-- A higher credit score can help you qualify for better financing options.
+- A higher credit score can help you qualify for credit—from mortgages to credit cards—with more favorable interest rates.

 Sure, you want to achieve a high credit score.
 But how do you know when your credit score moves from the “good” to “excellent” range?